Fort Pitt Grammar School: Selective education

 Today Fort Pitt is one of six selective schools located in the Medway towns.
 Accredited by the Prince's Trust Teaching Institute, it is a Leading Edge school, a National Support School, and an Initial Teacher Training institution.
 In its May 2009 report before Fort Pitt left the control of the Medway Council, Ofsted classed Fort Pitt as ‘outstanding’.
 It and its trusts have not been inspected since.

 It took up academy status in November 2010 and subsequently sponsored two schools as the Fort Pitt Grammar School Academy Trust.
 In September 2015 the Trust merged with The Thomas Aveling School to form FPTA Academies (Fort Pitt Thomas Aveling Academies).
 In 2016 the School was nominated as a Champion School for the National Citizen Service programme.

 School community

 The school community is divided into learning groups within each year.
 All students are also a member of one of the six 'houses')comprising students from Years 7-13.
-The school is five from entry in Years 7-11, with a co-educational sixth form with a capacity of 240 students.
+The school is five form entry in Years 7-11, with a co-educational sixth form with a capacity of 240 students.
 The school offers an accelerated curriculum in a 3-year Key Stage 3 (Years 7,8 & 9) and an extended curriculum in 2 year Key Stage 4 (Years 10-11).

 This complies with the requirements of the National Curriculum.
-In Key Stage 4, students are encourage to choose English Baccalaureate subjects.
+In Key Stage 4, students complete English Baccalaureate subjects.